Rolling Option Trades:

 What is Rolling?

-Rolling a trade is a mitigation strategy that is deployed when an option’s strike leg is breached.
+Rolling trades is a mitigation strategy that is deployed when an option’s strike leg is breached.
 Once the strike is breached, potential losses come into play.
 Rolling a trade involves closing out the pending trade that is challenged for a debit and then opening a new trade for a credit.
 The net credit received will negate the debit required to close out the initial trade while providing net premium income.
 The new trade will be in the same underlying security but later dated with further out-of-the-money strikes.
 This rolling strategy provides more time and more of a buffer in the stock price movement while circumventing the loss.

 Why Roll Trades?